FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/howto_write_a_friendly_reminder_bot.rst

 and reminds you or someone else to take his/her medication.
 The secure and recommended OAuth2 protocol is used to authorize the bot application in the Google Developers Console in order to access the Google+ Hangouts API.
-I explain then on how to use an event-driven library to write a bot that sends scheduled messages, waits for a proper reply and repeats the question if need be.
+Subsequently, I explain how to use an event-driven library to write a bot that sends scheduled messages, waits for a proper reply and repeats the question if need be.
 Thereby, a primer on event-driven, asynchronous architectures is given.